prathamshah607/Machine-Learning-Projects/readme.md

 The Coursera specialisation certificates can be found in NLP/Certifications

 ### Model:
-The BERT Encoder model achieves near-state of the art performance.
-It is inside the NLP/Projects subdirectory.
+The BERT and RoBERTa Large Encoder models achieve near-state of the art performance.
+They are inside the NLP/Projects subdirectory.

 The projects subdirectory also consists of
 - tokenizers,